arx-tools/arx-level-generator/readme.md

 inside `../pkware-test-files` relative to where you have installed the `arx-level-generator` (the 2 packages should be in the same folder next to each other)

-The packages caches levels that are loaded from the original game into the `.cache` folder.
-If you update `arx-convert` and it changes the format of the json structure, then just delete the `.cache` folder and you're good to go.
+The packages caches levels that are loaded from the original game into the `.cache` folder inside the repo that uses the arx-level-generator.
+If you update any textures or update `arx-convert` and it changes the format of the json structure, then just delete the `.cache` folder and you're good to go.

-## Important commands

-`./scripts/dev.sh` - generate a level and load the level in arx immediately

-`./scripts/publish.sh` - prepare a map as a zip file for publishing to moddb

 ## Known issues with the stack so far